jaffamonkey/example-test-from-native-js-to-cucumberjs/docs/TRAINING-GUIDE-1.md

 _Part of the "zero to vanilla web developer and test engineer" workshop (zero, as in zero prior knowledge)_

 I have tried to use as few tools and helpers as possible to demonstrate a UI testing framework using only selenium-webdriver and chromedriver.
 And code in JavaScript, though what follows can be done in other programming languages.
 The only either requirement is having Node and Git installed.
-While you can follow this guide and edit your code purely on the github, it is far better to have a code editor on your machine.
-You can then push your code changes from that (see `CODING.md`)

 |     |     |
 | --- | --- |